Habit Tracking

 Apple Design Award, Watch integration, Siri shortcuts

-Open source, free, measurable goals, beautiful charts
+Open source, measurable goals, beautiful charts

 100% free, no feature gating, no download required

-Best habit tracking app for mental healthFinch or Bearable
+Best for anxiety and mental healthFinch

-Best habit tracker for non-daily habitsDone
+Best for non-daily behaviorsDone

 Flexible frequency — 3x/week or 10x/month supported

-Best habit tracker for morning routinesProductive
+Best for morning/evening routinesProductive

 Time-of-day routine grouping with progress rings